Logiqx/gps-details/docs/devices/motion/rate/walking/README.md

-The 2 Hz data does capture the cadence of the arm swings correctly, but shows an interesting beating:
+The 2 Hz data does capture the cadence of the arm swings correctly, but shows an interesting beating pattern:

 ![beating](img/beating.png)

-The 1 Hz data shows a completely different cadence to the 5 Hz data, with a period of around 10 seconds.
+The 1 Hz data is a sinusoid showing a completely different cadence to the 5 Hz data, with a period of around 10 seconds.

 ![sinusoid](img/sinusoid.png)